6 things the workplace needs to boost employee wellbeing

 - 37% say their workspace culture has been negatively impacted.

 This matters for your business.
 For employees to do their best work, they need an environment that makes them feel valued and connected.
-To ensure that employees are in an ideal workspace, you need to take a broader view of how the office can support their wellbeing and productivity.
+To ensure that employees are in an ideal workspace, you need to take a broader view of how the office can support employee wellbeing and productivity.

 Culture and connectivity aren’t the only things employees need from their workspace.
 Their needs encompass everything from how they work to how they socialise with colleagues, physically interact with their environment, and if their company’s values align with their own.
 Businesses that get this right can create an environment where employees feel valued and are excited to work.